pishoyg/coptic/README.md

 1. Learn more Vim!

-#### Code Health

-1. Do NOT weave yarn.
-Create a type that can combine several fields.
-This will make it possible to combine the `SEQ` type with other types.

-1. Define the output in a constants file rather than commandline flags.

 #### Archive

 1. Synchronization seems to be working fine.
 However, running the generation script twice produces a different file, and reimporting (supposedly identical data) produces the message "notes were used to update existing ones.
 Investigate.

-1. Use the either-or feature and the `SEQ` field type to generate keys for Bible verses that are missing references.

 1. Revisit the possibility of image compression to minimize the package size.